GMT -4 hours

 A paradisiacal and exclusive island surrounded by delightful coral reefs and uninhabited islands and cays

-As the northern outpost of the Leeward Isles, Anguilla is definitely secluded and with just a sprinkling of luxurious hotels, the island is exclusive too.
+Anguilla is definitely what you'd call secluded and with just a sprinkling of luxurious hotels, the island is exclusive too.
 Mile upon mile of pristine sands and offshore coral cays make it the dream for escapists.
 A diversity of dive sites, from long forgotten shipwrecks to cliffs, canyons and caverns, beckon sub-mariners in scuba gear.

 Top hotels in Anguilla